sPHENIX-Collaboration/Singularity/README.md

 source /opt/sphenix/core/bin/sphenix_setup.sh -n   # setup sPHENIX environment in the singularity container shell.
 Note the shell is bash by default root # give a test
 ```
+**Please note the slight difference in singularity shell commands for option 1 and option 2

 ## Option 2: Download sPHENIX build via HTTPS archive